Coronavirus digest: Major companies earn billions as poor countries left in the cold | DW | 16.11.2021

 President Volodymyr Zelenskiy offered to pay 1,000 hryvnias (€33, $38) to everyone in the country who gets vaccinated.
 The government has allocated 3 billion hryvnias for the program this year and another 3 billion for 2022.

-The Czech Republic on Tuesday reported 11,514 new COVID-19 cases for November 15, the fifth time daily infections have topped 10,000 in past seven days, according to Health
+The Czech Republic on Tuesday reported 11,514 new COVID-19 cases for November 15, the fifth time that daily infections have topped 10,000 in past seven days, according to Health Ministry data.

-The Belgian government is planning to impose a vaccine mandate for all health workers starting from January 1.
-Employees will have a three month window to get their shots, after which they may be dismissed from their jobs if they fail to comply.
+The Belgian government is planning to impose a vaccine mandate for all health workers starting January 1.
+Employees will have a three-month window to get their shots, after which they may be dismissed from their jobs if they fail to comply.

 The decision comes as Belgium experiences a surge of coronavirus cases and hospitalizations.